yeonholee50/To-Do-Shell-Daily-Event-Planner/README.md

-Other to-do list planners with features i wanted were paid services so i decided to just make one with the features i wanted with things i learned from 1331
+Other to-do list planners with features i wanted were paid services so i decided to just make one with the features i wanted with things i learned from 1331.
+Would be great if it's GUI but uses a shell interface instead